-If you have been identified as Clinically Extremely Vulnerable (CEV), you will be contacted by the government advising on the extra precautionary measures in place during the second national lockdown, including information about their new online registration service.
+If you've been identified as Clinically Extremely Vulnerable (CEV), you will be contacted by the government advising on the extra precautionary measures in place during restrictions, including information about their new online registration service.
 By registering, you will be able to do the following:

-- Request access to a priority supermarket delivery slot (if you have already got priority supermarket deliveries, you will keep them)
+- Request access to a priority supermarket delivery slot (if you already get priority supermarket deliveries, you will keep them)

 - Notify us (your council) if you need support (especially if you are unable to arrange this yourself)